 Did the employee have the appropriate clothing to wear while operating this machine?

 At the Law Offices of Kropach & Kropach, we often see cases in while other people’s negligence, or an employers failure to train, play a part in worker deaths.
-If you need a Los Angeles death claim attorney, we will be by your side, working to get the compensation you deserve.
+If you need a Los Angeles death claims attorney, we will be by your side, working to get the compensation you deserve.

 For the latest reporting year, OSHA says that there were 5,190 workers killed on the job.
 The top ten most deadly jobs, counted at deaths per 100,000 workers, are as follows: